cloudmesh-community/book/chapters/container/container.md

 Docker
 ------

-In order for us to use containers, we go beyond the historial motivation that was introduced in a previous section and focus on Docker a predominant technology for containers on Windows, Linux, and OSX
+In order for us to use containers, we go beyond the historical motivation that was introduced in a previous section and focus on Docker a predominant technology for containers on Windows, Linux, and OSX